 | Lightweight Designs | Smaller stones and simplified structures | Expands everyday usability |

-These trends show how historical jewellery traditions are adapting to modern design environments.
+These developments demonstrate how traditional jewellery adapts to modern design environments.

 Regulations and Policies Affecting Jewellery Manufacturing